-How to Blur a Picture or Part of a Picture on iPhone (2023)
+How to Blur Something in a Picture on iPhone

-Ever had a weird person photo bomb your family pictures?
+Ever had a weird person photobomb your family pictures?
 Or has your nephew decided that wearing shirts with curse words is appropriate birthday-party attire?
 There may be many reasons why you might need to blur out part of a photo.
-We’ve already covered Portrait Mode as a useful feature for blurring out the background, but blurring part of an image is a different matter and may come in very handy in the future.
+We’ll teach you how to blur a photo on iPhone 15 and earlier models using native apps and third-party options.

 Jump To: